 Unfortunately, these poor practices extend to the dining procedures at the Magnolia Room, the seemingly “fancier” dining option on campus.
 There, several cold items such as shrimp salad, Greek salad, wraps, guacamole and veggie sandwiches were left out for longer than four hours, after which point they are supposed to be discarded.

 Malpractice regarding the storage and serving of food was not all that was addressed in the report.
 The inspector found linens, such as the table cloths in the Magnolia Room, kept on the floor of storage rooms.
-In addition to as well as dirty sinks and toilets in the men’s employee restroom, there were also holes found in several cabinets that house plumbing equipment.
+In addition to dirty sinks and toilets in the men’s employee restroom, there were also holes found in several cabinets that house plumbing equipment.

 In short, many of the structural pieces of the Pit need to be repainted, rebuilt or repaired according to the report.